lhsimonsen/chromeext-change-bg-color/README.md

 # chromeext-change-bg-color

-An Chrome extension - exploring the available api:s
+A Chrome extension - exploring the available api:s